Looking for answers?

 If you don't like using any attachments, ask the Massage Therapist to remove them.

 We recognize that the LBGTQ community faces tremendous challenges every day with social, political, and personal injustice.
 We believe that all people deserve to feel safe and cared for; especially when trusting your body and mental well being to another person.
 Here at HOH, we will meet you wherever you are, and provide a safe and supportive sanctuary for you to be comfortable being 100% your truth.
 Our bathrooms are singularly private and omni-gender supportive.
-Please feel free to let us know if you have a preferred pronoun.
-If there is anything that we can do to make you more comfortable we will support you in every way possible.
+Our intake form offers you the space to inform us of your pronoun.
+If there is anything that we can do to make you more comfortable, we will support you in every way possible.
 Always, always email or call if you have any questions.
 Thank you.

 Cancellation Policy: Out of respect for our therapists and other clients, we ask that we receive at least 24 hours notice for all appointment changes and cancellations.
 While we are aware and empathize that emergencies occasionally happen, we will charge a 50% service fee for any missed or late change appointments that have not given the required notice.
 Thank you so much for understanding.